 But you have to know how to use that armor – 1 Sam 17:40 – this was obviously not David’s first time to use a sling and a stone.
 He had been practicing.
 Likewise, you need to practice and become proficient with the weapons that God has given you.
 By the way, David took 5 stones because Goliath had 4 brothers [1 Chr 20:4-8, 2 Sam 21:19].

 Resist the devil and he will flee from you – 1 Sam 17:40-44, 48, 51 – Goliath is a type of the antichrist.
 In v.
-40, David drew near to the Philistine, he didn’t run from him.
-And when you resist the devil, and humble yourself under the mighty hand of God, the devil will flee from you [Jas 4:6-7; 1 Pet 5:6-9].
+40, David drew near to the Philistine; he didn’t run from Goliath.
+And when you stand and resist the devil, and humble yourself under the mighty hand of God, the devil will flee from you [Jas 4:6-7; 1 Pet 5:6-9].

 The curse causeless shall not come – 1 Sam 17:43-44 – Prov 26:2 – Goliath’s curse was absolutely ineffective.
 His gods could do nothing against David.
 But the Lord God could surely do something against Goliath.
 Talk is cheap.
 So, don’t be afraid of the threats and jeers of your peers.
 You have the Lord God on your side.

 Fight your battles in the name of the Lord – 1 Sam 17:45-47 – His name is above every name and in his name is your help and safety [Acts 4:12; Phil 2:9-11; Prov 18:10; Ps 118:10-12].
 The end result is that you win and the Lord gets the glory, with the intent that the entire world may know him.

 Eventually the devil is going to lose his head – 1 Sam 17:51, 54 – Just like David killed Goliath by hitting him in the head and then cutting his head off, so the devil is going to get it in the head, Gen 3:15; Jud 5:26; Rom 16:2.